digitraceslab/digirhythm/README.md

     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------

+## Setup

+### Requirements
+Requires Python 3.10 or higher.
+Install requirements:
+`python3 -m pip install -r requirements.txt`

+### Config file

+Paths in config file are placeholder.
+Replace with the actual paths to the data...
+Copy `config/paths/config.ini.sample` as `config/paths/config.ini` and replace the paths accordingly

 # MoMoMood Data Analysis Pipeline

 This section provides instructions for executing the data analysis pipeline for the MoMoMood project, which includes processing sensor data, vectorizing features, and computing similarity matrices.
 Additionally, a utility script for folder backup is also provided.